emilchr/jamming/README.md

 ## Known bugs and fixes
 - Not able to scroll down to view all the tracks in SearchResult and Playlist.
+- Search button is not working.
+- ~The first time clicking "Save to Spotify" fails.
+(Username was not retrieved.
+Added an asyncronous function.)~

 ## Future features
 - [ ] Add a login screen
-- [ ] Add logging confirmation from functions and fetch requests in the console.
+- [ ] Add logging from functions and fetch requests in the console.
 - [ ] Add transitions when adding a track to Playlist.css.